 Anna Forbes Towns, Esq. is in private practice at the firm established as Anna Forbes Towns and Associates.
 The firm specializes in the practice of administrative law primarily representing clients in cases involving social security appeals and the appeal of veterans’ benefits claims.
 Towns is committed to advocacy, training, outreach and representation of undeserved constituencies.
 Throughout her career, Towns has skillfully combined training and experience in the fields of social work, education and law to serve as an effective advocate for at risk children, families, veterans and other under-served constituencies.
 She has been recognized for her expertise and work in the development of model programs and work products geared toward enhancing the quality of life for those residing in low and moderate income communities.
 A highlight of her career was serving as an appointee in the Administration of President Bill Clinton.
 During this appointment at the Department of Housing and Urban Development (HUD), Towns played a key role in the successful launching of HUD’s Faith-Based and Community Outreach Initiative.
 Anna enjoys membership and affiliation with numerous organizations including: the District of Columbia Court of Appeals, the Court of Appeals for Veterans Claims, and the Academy of Certified Social Workers.
 Towns earned her B.A. degree in Sociology from Morgan State University in Baltimore, MD; the M.S.W. degree from Adelphi University in Garden City, NY; and the J.D. degree from Howard University School of Law.
 She is the recipient of an Honorary Doctor of Humane Letters Degree from the Virginia University of Lynchburg located in Lynchburg, Virginia.

-Alexia Wood is the executive director of the St. John the Evangelist Homeless Shelter (SJEHS) in Green Bay, Wisconsin that provides shelter and a myriad of services for the homeless.
+Dr. Alexia Wood is the executive director of the St. John the Evangelist Homeless Shelter (SJEHS) in Green Bay, Wisconsin that provides shelter and a myriad of services for the homeless.
 Included in its services are the Micah Center and Wellspring, important components providing computer labs, music and media centers, counseling, drug and alcohol classes, daily workshops, an educational lab, career help through The Joseph Project, a faith-based program that connects people to jobs.
 Participants go through a 4-day life skills training program and then are offered a chance to interview with a company willing to hire at a living wage.
-Alexia is completing the Doctor of Social Work (DSW) program at the Suzanne Dworak-Peck School of Social Work at the University of Southern California.
+Alexia recently graduated with the Doctor of Social Work (DSW) degree from the Suzanne Dworak-Peck School of Social Work at the University of Southern California.
 She earned her MSW at the University of Wisconsin-Milwaukee (2008).
 Prior to her work at St. John’s, she worked in various capacities serving the homeless, those with addictions, individuals receiving government assistance, and women engaged with the criminal justice system as victims of human sex trafficking.
 She considers herself to be the “big picture” gal – working to set the vision for the organization and ensure that staff and volunteers have the resources and support needed to carry out their roles with passion.
 From leadership to fundraising and awareness, she strives to work to guarantee the organization have the means to serve homeless women and men while addressing the systemic issues creating poverty and homelessness.
 When not at work or in class, Alexia enjoys hanging out with her 8-year-old son and 3-year-old foster daughter, and enjoying the outdoors.